 Pharmacogenetics

-Every person is unique – and so is their response to medications.
-Pharmacogenetics studies how our genes influence the effects of drugs, enabling personalized medication.
+Every person is unique – and their response to medication is just as individual.
+Pharmacogenetics investigates how our genes influence the effect of drugs and thus enables personalized medication.

 Explanation

-Our genetics influence the efficacy and safety of medications
+Our genetics effect the efficacy and safety of medications

-Genetic differences among patients are mostly not taken into account in today’s one-size-fits-all approach to medication therapy.
+Genetic differences among patients are mostly not taken into account in today’s (one-size-fits-all) drug therapy.

-Therefore, it is common for a medication to have the desired therapeutic effect for one patient, while for another patient, it may lead to treatment failure or unwanted side effects.
+Therefore, it is common for a medication to have the desired therapeutic effect for one patient, while for another patient, it may lead to treatment failure or adverse drug reactions (ADR).

 PHARMA • CO • GENETICS